 STEP 2: WordPress Menu Set Up + Pages & Categories – WordPress Blogging 101

-Now that you have your own domain name and have installed WordPress, I’m pretty sure you are still confused how to personalise your own blog.
-To figure out the difference with Menus and Pages, add sharing buttons, and linking pages to menus.
+Now that you have your own domain name (check this guide in choosing a blog name) and have installed WordPress, I’m pretty sure you are still confused on how to personalise your own blog.
+To figure out the difference between Menus and Pages, add sharing buttons, and linking pages to menus.
 This is easy, I swear!
 As I mentioned, screenshots will be included to make sure you can visualise what I’m babbling about throughout this post.

 - Pages for the menu buttons that need pages